Facing the Facts about Cabinet RefacingJuly 23, 2019 // Posted in:

-One of the beauties of cabinet refacing is the process can be completed quickly, compared to the lengthy process of a full cabinet replacement, which requires completely ripping out your old cabinets and putting in new ones.
-Depending on the size of your kitchen, a cabinet refacing job by Granite and TREND Transformations can be done is as little as a day, since only the cabinet doors and drawer fronts are being replaced.
-The best part about cabinet refacing is you still have full use of your kitchen, unlike a total renovation which can sideline you for several weeks.
+One of the advantages of cabinet refacing is the process can be completed quickly, compared to the lengthy process of a full cabinet replacement, which requires completely ripping out your old cabinets and putting in new ones.
+Depending on the size of your kitchen, a cabinet refacing job by Granite and TREND Transformations can be done in as little as a day, since only the cabinet doors and drawer fronts are being replaced.
+The best advantage of cabinet refacing is you still have full use of your kitchen, unlike a total renovation which can sideline you for several weeks.

 Costs less than cabinet replacement

 According to data based on actual project costs reported by Home Advisor members, homeowners spend an average of $6,668 on cabinet refacing.
 With these numbers coming close to about half the cost of a full cabinet replacement project, these homeowners are transforming their kitchens while pocketing the difference.
 HomeAdvisor members report new cabinet installations cost as much as $18,000 with high-end custom installations reaching $24,000 or more.
 With the money they save, some are choosing to splurge on “extras” to make their new kitchens even more beautiful and functional.